DEED OF INCORPORATION

 Article 1

-the body formed by the members of the Association.
+Board the management board of the Association.
+General Meeting the body formed by the members of the Asso ciation.

-1.2 The term “written” or “in writing” shall also include the use of electronic means of communication.
+1.3 The term “written” or “in writing” shall also include the use of electronic means of com munication.

 NAME AND SEAT